 New ultra marathon for Scotland: The Highland Ultra

-A new Highland Ultra is set to take place in April 2021 in one of Scotland’s most remote and dramatic regions.
+A new Highland Ultra is set to take place on October 21, 2021, in one of Scotland’s most remote and dramatic regions.
 Beyond the Ultimate Race Series will stage the three-day 125km ultra-marathon amid the coastal mountains of Scotland’s spectacular Knoydart Peninsula and Kinloch Hourn areas.

 Runners can compete solo or as a pair or as part of a five-person team.
 It’s a self-sufficient race, which means runners will be responsible for carrying all the kit they need to get through each stage, including food, safety equipment and a minimum of 1.5 litres of water.